Resurrection Lutheran Church: Riviera Hall Lutheran School

 The church also established an elementary school called Riviera Hall Lutheran School in 1952, which expanded to include grades K-8 by 1956 and currently serves over 200 students.
 Riviera Hall Lutheran Preschool was added in 1968.
 Former United States President Bill Clinton attended his nephew's graduation from Riviera Hall in 2008.

 The school participates in a number of community activities.
 Students at the school have participated in Locks of Love.
 In 2019, fifth graders presented the idea of reusable biodegradable utensils as a sustainable solution to reduce plastic waste during their participation in the California National Geographic Society contest.
 Fathers with children at the school started a program called "Rad Dads" to enhance security.

 Professional baseball player Morgan Ensberg attended Riviera Hall.

 Musical performances

 In 1993, RLC hosted the Philippine Orphan's Choir for a presentation of "Never a Child," a three-act concert featuring gospel and traditional Filipino songs and dances, to benefit Filipino orphans living at the David Livingstone Missionary Foundation Children's Village in Cebu.

 In 2007, the Watoto Children's Choir performed at the church.
 During this visit, parishioner Corina O’Neill hosted one of the children and gifted him drumsticks that sparked his passion for drumming.
-Years later, Kiyaga returned as a chaperone and drummer, crediting the church's support with guiding him to join a church band and earn a college degre].
+Years later, Kiyaga returned as a chaperone and drummer, crediting the church's support with guiding him to join a church band and earn a college degree].